Thinkmill/keystatic/design-system/packages/core/README.md

 # @keystar-ui/core

-Core functions and components for the Voussoir design system.
+Core functions and components for the Keystar UI design system.